-If you’ve been convicted of driving under the influence (DUI), or another driving offense, it is possible thatyour driver’s license was suspended.
-A suspended driver’s license can make it difficult to get to work or even to go to the grocery store.
-Thankfully, there is a possibility to obtain a hardship license or a limited driving privilege that will allow you get to and from work while having a suspended license.
+If you’ve been convicted of driving under the influence (DUI), you'll likely have your driver’s license suspended.
+A suspended driver’s license can make it difficult to get to work, go to the grocery store, or accomplish other vital daily tasks.
+Thankfully, it's possible to obtain a hardship license or a limited driving privilege that will allow you get to and from work, school, or medical appointments while having a suspended license.

 How Do Hardship Licenses Work?

-A hardship license is helpful for people with a suspended license because they can avoid losing their job and can continue to meet important obligations that require driving.
-To get a hardship license, you need to prove to the court or MVA that you need to drive to maintain employment, get to school or get your kids to school, attend alcohol or drug treatment, attend medical care or other to complete other important tasks.
+A hardship license is helpful for people with a suspended license because it allows them to keep their job and meet important obligations that require driving.
+To get a hardship license, you need to prove to the court or MVA that you need to drive to remain employed, get to school or get your kids to school, attend alcohol or drug treatment, go to doctor's visits, or otherwise complete other important tasks.

-A hardship license doesn’t restore all driving privileges because it comes with strict conditions.
+A hardship license doesn’t restore all driving privileges; it comes with strict conditions.
 In some cases, people will be limited to certain routes when driving to and from permitted places.
 Hardship licenses also specify the times a person can drive.

 How Can I Apply for a Hardship License?